garrandall/popular-music-data/tracks/can-i-touch-youthere--michael-bolton.md

 I need to know, I need you completely
 (closer, baby, closer) Come on closer, baby (let's begin) Love is takin' over, gotta let it in
-Ooh and I need to feel the heart of you
+Ohand I need to feel the heart of you
 I need to reach the very deepest part of you

 Can I touch you there, touch you deep inside